elugens/hello-javascript/docs/browser-related-questions/ui-events/keyboard-keydown-keyup.md

 ---

 :::warning Deprecated
-It should be noted that event.keyCode is **deprecated** and should no longer be used.
+It should be noted that event.keyCode is **deprecated** and should no longer be used, but you may come across in older code.
 :::

   </div>